askui/askui-dev-docs/docs/docs/general/07-Troubleshooting/cannot_find_element_error.md

 ## Use Interactive Annotation to Debug
 When you develop an automation you can use interactive annotation to extract filters as described on our [interactive annotation page](../03-Element%20Selection/annotations-and-screenshots.md).

-This gif illustrates the process:
+This animated image illustrates the process:
 ![Interactive Annotation in action](/img/gif/interactive-annotate.gif)

 If an element-description derived through this method does not work you may run the interactive annotation again and check if AskUI gives you the same element-description.
 Sometimes elements are hard to identify correctly, like icons or specific fonts.
 Read the next sections on how to tackle this 🙂